Delve.ai

 Prompt 4: Adopt the persona of a typical customer from the [Segment Name] audience.
 Describe their day-to-day lifestyle, interests, key values, and specific needs.
 Assume this persona’s character for further interaction.

-ChatGPT cannot understand meaning so it cannot be used to create patterns of meaning that synthetic users communicate to you in a study.
+For one, ChatGPT cannot understand meaning, so it cannot be used to create patterns of meaning that synthetic users communicate to you in a study.
 It does not help you understand the different approaches people take to reach a goal or complete a task.
-AI cannot use products if you think about it – it can just imagine.
-You can run tests to validate your product ideas but every opinion might just be a positive one – ChatGPT personas aim to please the interviewer.
+Also, AI cannot use products if you think about it; it can just imagine.
+You can run tests to validate your product ideas, but every opinion might just be a positive one – ChatGPT personas aim to please the interviewer.

-Emporia Research conducted a comparative study between three groups of survey responses: LinkedIn-verified respondents, synthetic users generated by AI based on target LinkedIn profile data, and users based on AI-generated personas representing IT decision-makers.
-Their study discovered that B2B synthetic users generated by AI display a strong positive bias in comparison to real respondents.
-They follow a herd mentality; the quality of insights is not that great either.
+Case in point: A comparative study by Emporia Research between three groups of survey responses – LinkedIn-verified respondents, synthetic users generated by AI using LinkedIn profile data, and users based on AI-generated personas – representing IT decision-makers found that B2B synthetic users generated by AI show a strong positive bias compared to real survey respondents.
+They followed a herd mentality, and the quality of insights was not that great either.

 Synthetic Personas in Action: Use Cases and Examples

 Marko Sarstedt exemplifies the use of synthetic personas in research and design in his research on silicon samples.
 He used them to get feedback on survey questions and refine packaging design.
-Besides his applications, synthetic personas can also be used for other marketing and product-related use cases.
+Besides his applications, simulated users can also be used for other marketing and product-related use cases.

 Marketing, segmentation, and branding